-St. Joseph's College of Nursing offers a weekday and an evening/weekend option leading to an associate in applied science degree with a major in nursing.
+St. Joseph's College of Nursing offers weekday and evening/weekend options leading to an associate in applied science degree with a major in nursing.
 The Dual Degree Partnership in Nursing (DDPN) and Accelerated Dual Degree Partnership in Nursing (A-DDPN) with Le Moyne College allow students to achieve both an associate and a baccalaureate degree in four years or 18 months, respectively.